amancd/amancd/README.md

 # About Me
-Software Development Engineer (SDE-1) at Tap Invest
+Software Development Engineer (SDE-1) at BondScanner

 I am an engineer bridging the gap between mobile development and backend architecture.
 I specialize in building scalable mobile applications with Flutter and engineering robust backend microservices using Java and Spring Boot.